 The actions implemented have resulted in a reduction in energy consumption at constant scope.

-Objectives 2023 milestone Reduce energy consumption for 1,000 bottles by 10% by 2024 (base year 2019) Reduction of 16.9% in France and 5.4% in Europe (see chart below) Reduce CO 2 emissions per litre bottled by 20% on the 3 scopes by 2025 vs. 2019 in France 2nd carbon assessment in progress Target of zero end-of-line shrink-wrapping by 2035.
-42% of lines are still shrink-wrapped Below is a breakdown of energy consumption in France and Europe in 2023.
-0 ENERGY CONSUMPTION FOR 1,000 BOTTLES
+Objectives 2024 milestone Reduce energy consumption for 1,000 bottles by 10% by 2025 (base year 2019) 18% reduction in France and 8% in Europe vs. 16.9 in France and 5.4 in Europe in 2023 (see chart below).
+Reduce CO 2 emissions per litre bottled by 20% on the 3 scopes by 2025 vs. 2019 on the France scope 9% reduction in 2023 (results obtained in 2024) Target of zero end-of-line shrink-wrapping 29% of lines are still shrink-wrapped

-ENERGY CONSUMPTION FOR 1,000 BOTTLES
+Below is a breakdown of energy consumption in France and Europe in 2024:

-&lt;sup>7 This indicator does not take into account consumption at the Jessen, Forstina (Germany) and FILAO (Belgium) sites, which are due to come on stream over the course of the year.
-This indicator does not take into account consumption in Bad Libenwerda (Germany).
-6 CLEAN WATER AND SANITATION 3.
-Water resources 3.1 THE WATER CONSERVATION POLICY Water is the main component of Sources ALMA's business.
-Our business is not just about bottling, but also about taking steps to preserve and protect water resources, both to ensure their long-term survival and to guarantee their purity and quality.
+3. Water resources

+3.1 THE WATER CONSERVATION POLICY

+Water is the main component of Sources ALMA's business.
+Our business is not just about bottling, but also about taking steps to preserve and protect water resources, both to ensure their longterm survival and to guarantee their purity and quality.

 Sources ALMA is committed to respecting the abstractions authorised by the prefectoral decree.
 These authorisations are established on the basis of hydrogeological studies, and confirmed following the feedback from a hydrogeologist approved by the State.

 The level of the deep aquifers exploited is monitored daily by Sources ALMA.
 Abstractions and their compliance with the prefectoral decree are subject to annual checks by the State's environmental services.

 The Sources ALMA model, based on the multi-location of its sources, is designed to limit the amount of water taken from each source.
 Sources ALMA is committed to limited and responsible water abstraction that never exceeds the capacity of the resource.

 As a bottler of natural mineral water and spring water, the water abstracted by Sources ALMA is intended to be used for bottling.
-The current bottling process is perfectly optimised using the latest generation equipment (with no water loss) and is regularly maintained to ensure that 100% of the volume abstracted is actually used\.
-In addition to a model designed to ensure sustainable management of water resources, the company is taking action to protect and preserve water resources and biodiversity in its own operations. \1L extracted FOR 1L used
+The current bottling process is perfectly optimised using the latest generation equipment (with no water loss) and is regularly maintained to ensure that 100% of the volume abstracted is actually used.

+In addition to a model designed to ensure sustainable management of water resources, the company is taking action to protect and preserve water resources and biodiversity.

+1L extracted FOR 1L used

-3.2 ACTIONS AND RESOURCES RELATED TO WATER RESOURCES Multi-location of sources The distribution of the 20 Cristaline sources in France (23 sources in Europe) encourages limited, responsible and carefully-considered abstraction, controlled by the State services.
+3.2 ACTIONS AND RESOURCES RELATED TO WATER RESOURCES

+Multi-location of sources

+The distribution of the 22 Cristaline sources in France (24 sources in Europe) encourages limited, responsible and carefully-considered abstraction, controlled by the State services.

 This multi-location of sources promotes local economic development.
 It also makes it possible to limit the number of kilometres that Cristaline bottles have to travel, and consequently CO2 emissions (see point 2.2), as well as to better manage industrial or natural risks that could penalise a site's activity, by maintaining commercial activity from another bottling site.